cauwt/articles/index_matrix_en.md

 ----
 ### 1. What Is An Indicator Matrix
 #### 1.1 The Definition
 An indicator matrix is a systematic collection of individual but related indicators.
-It is used to observe global through individuals and to solve individual problems by global.
-The indicator matrix is comprise of indicator and matrix.
+It is used to investigate global picture through individuals and to solve individual problems by global view.
+The indicator matrix is comprised of indicator and matrix.

 An indicator is a quantitative measurement after breaking down the business units, which makes the business descriptive, measurable and breakable.
 An indicator is an integration of business and data, the fundamental of statistics and an important base for quantifying the  strategic effects.